 If you’ve been looking for a great semi hollow guitar at a fair price that offers something a little different from the rest of the bunch, this could be the one for you.
 It makes use of P90 pickups, which deliver a raspy, snarling tone not often found in this category of guitar.

-Our test guitar was finished in Claret Burst, which we found to be much more appealing in person than it was in the pictures.
-The design was classic Gretsch, not just another ES clone, and this is something we really love about this guitar.
+Our test guitar was finished in Claret Burst, which we found to be much more appealing in person than in the pictures.
+The design was classic Gretsch, not just another ES clone.
+This is something we really love about this guitar.

 The top, back, and sides were all made from mahogany, which provided a nice balance to the bright pickups.
 The center block was made from spruce, which again countered the darkness of the mahogany, giving it a nice, resonant sound.

 The P90 pickups were a lot of fun to experiment with.
-They were Gretsch FideliSonic 90s, and they gave us some fantastic bright cleans, and remained crystal clear even when playing with heavy overdrive.
+They were Gretsch FideliSonic 90s, which gave us some fantastic bright cleans and remained crystal clear even when playing with heavy overdrive.
 The neck position was warm and rich, with a real vintage feel, while the bridge pickup served up some fantastic modern high gain tones.

-If you’re somebody who has grown up with solid body instruments, you might find yourself wondering what exactly separates a good semi hollow guitar from a great one.
-Keep on reading to learn what it is you should be looking out for when shopping.
+If you’re somebody who has grown up with solid-body instruments, you might find yourself wondering what exactly separates a good semi-hollow guitar from a great one.
+Keep on reading to learn what it is you should be looking for when shopping.

-The vast majority of semi hollow guitars have holes over the hollow portion of the instrument, which regardless of their shape, are typically referred to as F holes, named for the cursive F shape of the hole on more traditional examples.
+The vast majority of semi-hollow guitars have holes over the hollow portion of the instrument.
+Regardless of their shape, these are typically referred to as F holes, named for the cursive F shape of the hole on more traditional examples.

-The purpose of these F holes, much like the sound hole on an acoustic guitar, they are there to help direct and project the sound produced by the guitar.
-Ultimately a guitar with F holes has improved volume and tone when played acoustically, and also at low volumes when amplified, as more of the natural acoustic properties can be heard.
+The purpose of these F holes, much like the sound hole on an acoustic guitar, are to help direct and project the sound produced by the guitar.
+Ultimately a guitar with F holes has improved volume and tone when played acoustically.
+Also at low volumes when amplified, as more of the natural acoustic properties can be heard.
 F holes also allow access to the inner part of the body should you want to make electronics modifications down the line.

-Some semi hollow guitars, such as BB King’s Lucille, have a sealed top, with no F holes.
+Some semi-hollow guitars, such as BB King’s Lucille, have a sealed top with no F holes.
 The benefit of having no holes is improved feedback resistance at higher volume.
-Additionally, they have a sleeker, more modern aesthetic, which some do find more appealing.
+Additionally, they have a sleeker, more modern aesthetic, which some find more appealing.